RakshithaR1/CS4713-1RVU23BSC117/README.md

 Tutorial 2: Implement mesh editing operations such as extrude, inset, bevel, and loop cut.

  Lab 3: Create the following Models attached (House)

+ Lab 4:Apply textures and materials to enhance the visual appearance of objects.